hlynch/Biometry2021/docs/Week-4-lab.md

 Parameter estimates may be found by maximum likelihood simply by finding those parameters that make your data most likely (among all possible data sets).

 Conceptually, it helps to remember the Week #1 problem set.
-The likelihood of obtaining your exact set of colors was very small even when using the true underlying probabilities of each color.
-Likelihoods are always VERY SMALL - even the maximum likelihood estimates (MLEs) are very unlikely to produce your dataset, simply because there are so many possible datasets that could be produced.
-The MLEs are simply those parameters that make your dataset more likely than any other dataset.
+The likelihood of obtaining your exact set of colors was very small even when using the true underlying probabilities of each color. **<span style="color: orangered;">Likelihoods are always very small numbers - even the maximum likelihood estimates (MLEs) are very unlikely to produce your dataset, simply because there are so many possible datasets that could be produced.</span>** The MLEs are simply those parameters that make your dataset more likely than any other dataset.

-The magnitude of the likelihood means NOTHING.
+The magnitude of the likelihood means **nothing**.
 The actual value of the likelihood depends on the size of the "sample space" (how many possible datasets could you imagine getting?), so we can only assign meaning to the relative size of likelihoods among different combinations of parameter values.
 We can say whether one set of parameter values is more likely to be the "true" population values than other possible sets of parameter values.

 We will now discuss how to go about finding MLEs.